 Updated May 2017

-Camping season is every season, and we updated this review for the Spring with the addition of two new popular pillows, the Exped REM and REI Co-op Backpacker.
-Both performed well, and the Backpacker took home a Best Buy Award for Budget Backpacking.
+Camping season is every season, and we updated this review for the Spring with the addition of a new popular pillow, the Exped REM.
+It performed well across every metric but fell just short of snagging an award.
 The Nemo Fillo remains seated as the overall champion in 2017.
 This review is also reformatted to better guide you to your right product.

 Best Overall Camping Pillow